coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 `APP_NAME="trackerr"`

-To your user and app name.
+To your user and app name, if you aren't using `trackerr-user` and `trackerr`, respectively.

 ```
 #!/bin/sh